Lundin sells its first 'carbon neutral' oil as climate activism grows

 "Selling the 'world's first ever certified carbon neutrally produced oil' is a milestone that few, if any, producers will be able to replicate any time soon," Jefferies analysts said in a note to clients.

+"This was a one-off sale, but we intend to sell more carbon neutral cargos from Edvard Grieg and from (the) Johan Sverdrup (field) once it is certified," he added.

+Lundin holds a 20% stake in Equinor-operated (EQNR.OL) Johan Sverdrup, western Europe's largest oilfield.

-The certification of the Lundin cargo was provided by Intertek Group, which tests, inspects and certifies that products meet quality, safety, environmental and other standards for clients including Carrefour, ConocoPhillips and Unilever.
+The certification of the Lundin cargo was provided by Intertek Group (ITRK.L), which tests, inspects and certifies that products meet quality, safety, environmental and other standards for clients including Carrefour (CARR.PA), ConocoPhillips (COP.N) and Unilever (ULVR.L).

 "This sale will carry the Intertek CarbonZero Verified mark and details of this and all traceable certifications are publicly listed for investors, traders, regulators and other stakeholders," Intertek said in a separate statement.

-Lundin has told Reuters it was also looking at certifying barrels from Equinor-operated Johan Sverdrup, western Europe’s largest oilfield by production, in which it holds a 20% stake.

-Texas-based Occidental Petroleum said in January that it had sold the first 100% carbon neutral crude cargo, offsetting emissions by buying carbon credits on the market.
-However, the transaction itself has not been certified by a third party, unlike Lundin’s deal with Saras.
+Texas-based Occidental Petroleum (OXY.N) said in January that it had sold the first 100% carbon neutral crude cargo, offsetting emissions by buying carbon credits on the market.
+However, the transaction has not been certified as carbon neutral by a third party, unlike Lundin's deal with Saras.

 Our Standards: The Thomson Reuters Trust Principles.